-Update on Position and Implication for the 2018/19 Annual Governance Statement

-The Trust is working with a multi-agency Improvement Board which oversees progress against the 17 recommendations for improvement which came from the Ofsted inspection in January 2018.
-The Board was chaired by the CEO of Doncaster Children's Trust, from April 2018 to January 2019 and the Department for Education (DfE) has appointed a new independent chair who took up the role in May 2019.
-The Improvement Plan is being updated.
+Key Area for Improvement Update on Position and Implication for the 2018/19 Annual Governance Statement Children's Services The Trust is working with a multi-agency Improvement Board Sandwell Children's Trust which oversees progress against the 17 recommendations for went live on 1 April 2018, the improvement which came from the Ofsted inspection in January Council still has the statutory 2018.
+The Board was chaired by the CEO of Doncaster responsibility for children's Children's Trust, from April 2018 to January 2019 and the services.
+The Trust has been Department for Education (DfE) has appointed a new contracted to develop independent chair who took up the role in May 2019.
+The children's social care so that Improvement Plan is being regularly updated.